-- Signatures on the in-lieu filing fee petitions may satisfy the signature requirement. § 8061 - c.
-Any candidate may obtain signatures to and sign his or her own nomination papers. § 106(a) - d.
-All signers must be registered voters in the district or political subdivision in which the candidate is to be voted on. §§ 100, 8068
+- b.
+Signatures on the in-lieu filing fee petitions may satisfy the signature requirement. § 8061 - c.
+Any candidate may obtain signatures to and sign his or her own nomination papers. § 106(a) - All signers must be registered voters in the district or political subdivision in which the candidate is to be voted on. §§ 100, 8068 - e.

-- e.
 The candidate may appoint persons to circulate the nomination papers.
-Circulators shall be voters in the district or political subdivision in which the candidate is to be voted on and shall serve only in that district or political subdivision. § 8066 - f.
-Between July 8, 2013, and July 26, 2013, each section of the nomination papers shall be delivered to the county elections official of the county in which the signer resides and is a voter. §§ 8063, 10704(a)

-3. Declaration of Candidacy
+Circulators must be 18 years of age or older. §§ 102, 8066 - f.
+Between January 13, 2015 and January 23, 2015, each section of the nomination papers shall be delivered to the county elections official of the county in which the signer resides and is a voter. §§ 8063, 10704(a) - 3.
+Declaration of Candidacy - a.

-- a.
 The Declaration of Candidacy shall be obtained from, and delivered to, the elections official of the county in which the candidate resides and is a voter. §§ 8040, 8064 - b.
 Upon request of a candidate, the county elections official shall provide the candidate with a Declaration of Candidacy.
 The county elections official shall not require a candidate to sign, file, or sign and file a Declaration of Candidacy as a condition of receiving nomination papers. - c.
-The county elections official shall require all candidates filing a Declaration of Candidacy to execute the declaration in his or her office unless the candidate, in a written statement signed and dated by the candidate, designates a third party to obtain the declaration form from the county elections official and deliver it to the candidate.
-The written statement shall state that the candidate is aware that the Declaration of Candidacy must be properly executed and delivered not later than July 26, 2013, to the office of the county elections official from whom it was obtained.
-Any person may return the completed Declaration of Candidacy. §§ 8028, 10704
+The county elections official shall require all candidates filing a Declaration of Candidacy to execute the declaration in his or her office unless the candidate, in a

-F. FOR WRITE-IN CANDIDATES ONLY AND ONLY FOR THE SPECIAL PRIMARY ELECTION

-1. Filing Fees
+- F. FOR WRITE-IN CANDIDATES ONLY AND ONLY FOR THE SPECIAL PRIMARY ELECTION4 - 1.
+Filing Fees

-Write-in candidates are not required to pay filing fees.
+Write-in candidates are not required to pay filing fees. § 8604